 How to Opt-Out

-It is easy to opt-out of the new recycling program.
+You may opt-out of the recycling program during the month of December.
 Just submit this form.

 New Recycling Program Information